 RealTalk: This Speech Synthesis Model Our Engineers Built Recreates a Human Voice Perfectly

-Today we’re excited to announce that our Machine Learning Engineers Hashiam Kadhim, Joe Palermo and Rayhane Mama have produced the most realistic AI simulation of a voice we’ve heard to date.
+Today we’re excited to announce that three Machine Learning Engineers at Dessa (Hashiam Kadhim, Rayhane Mama, Joseph Palermo) have produced the most realistic AI simulation of a voice we’ve heard to date.

 Obviously, something like this has to be heard to be believed.
 So without further ado, check it out for yourself:

 The replica of Rogan’s voice the team created was produced using a text-to-speech deep learning system they developed called RealTalk, which generates life-like speech using only text inputs.

 Crazy, right?
 If you’re like us, and specifically, like our Principal ML Architect, Alex Krizhevsky, you’re probably thinking that it’s “one of the most impressive things I’ve seen yet in artificial intelligence.”
 Alex also noted that the work suggests that “Human-like speech synthesis is soon going to be a reality everywhere.”